-Providers must develop and implement a sliding fee schedule for Individuals that takes into consideration an individual's circumstances and ability to pay.
-The fee schedule must be reviewed and approved by North Sound BH-ASO by submitting annually to deliverables@nsbhaso.org.
+Providers may develop and implement a sliding fee schedule for Individuals that takes into consideration an individual's circumstances and ability to pay.
+The fee schedule must be reviewed and approved by North Sound BH-ASO as requested.

 In developing sliding fee schedules, providers must comply with the following: